1636 Forum

 5. Remain Apolitical and Narrowly Focused

-One critical factor in having impact here is staying politically neutral and very narrowly focused on academic excellence, governance, and the key aspects of campus culture that directly flow from those key inputs.
+One critical factor in having an impact here is staying politically neutral and very narrowly focused on academic excellence, governance, and the key aspects of campus culture that directly flow from those key inputs.
 This isn’t about ‘left’ vs. ‘right’, and we want to stay as far away from those that want to politicize these issues as possible.
 The goal is to help Harvard, and by extension the institution of classically liberal higher education, reestablish and maintain its position as a trusted institution pursuing truth outside of the political sphere.

 As with most systemic failures, Harvard’s issues are not the result of any one single problem or decision.
 At a high level, what basically happened in the last 10-15 years was:

-(a) Scope Creep As many institutions in the US have fallen / come under extreme pressure, well-meaning folks looked to the remaining strong and trusted institutions to ‘carry more water’ and expand their scope beyond their historical mission.
+(a) Scope Creep: As many institutions in the US have fallen / come under extreme pressure, well-meaning folks looked to the remaining strong and trusted institutions to ‘carry more water’ and expand their scope beyond their historical mission.
 This is how Harvard as a University found itself moving away from a focus on ‘academic excellence’ and taking on increased scope and responsibility for things like a specific version of ‘diversity’ and ‘equity’ on par with – rather than in service of – the core academic mission.

-(b) Governance Breakdown The problem with this ‘increased scope’ isn’t just that it complicates the mission and management.
+(b) Governance Breakdown: The problem with this ‘increased scope’ isn’t just that it complicates the mission and management.
 It also practically puts far more pressure on Harvard’s governance structures than they are able to handle.
-For a long time, Harvard Corporation’ has been used essentially as an honorary ‘carrot’ for very, very large donors, and the Board of Overseers has been used by HAA as a tool to reward HAA boosters who are highly loyal to Harvard.
-This dynamic, and the ceremonial path to of some of these roles, makes it difficult for these Corporation and Overseers members to make hard decisions and put their reputations on the line.
+For a long time, the Harvard Corporation has been used essentially as an honorary ‘carrot’ for very, very large donors, and the Board of Overseers has been used by HAA as a tool to reward HAA boosters who are highly loyal to Harvard.
+This dynamic, and the ceremonial path to some of these roles, makes it difficult for these Corporation and Overseers members to make hard decisions and put their reputations on the line.
 The growing ‘multiple-bottom-line’ scenario of trade-offs between different missions has stretched Harvard’s governance beyond its means and in particular, its will.

-(c) When you confuse the mission, and your governance function isn’t strong you get on-campus cultural issues.
+(c) When you confuse the mission, and your governance function isn’t strong, you get on-campus cultural issues.
 With a clear mission of academic excellence, it is easy to chart how campus culture should work.
 It becomes obvious that you need full academic free speech and diversity of opinions in the classroom.
 It becomes obvious that outside the classroom, students need to be protected on private property from harassment that is designed to prevent them from participating in the academic environment.
 It also becomes clear that the academic mission takes precedence over students feeling ‘comfortable’ in class.
 It becomes obvious that diversity and inclusion are priorities in service of / and to be evaluated with the ultimate goal of academic excellence.
 But, when missions are confused and governors don’t govern, all of these otherwise simple points devolve.

-(d) When you confuse the mission, and your governance function isn’t strong your community drifts in a direction contrary to the mission.
-Department leaders who choose who to interview for certain positions start making those choices on criteria other than academic excellence.
+(d) When you confuse the mission, and your governance function isn’t strong, your community drifts in a direction contrary to the mission.
+Department leaders who choose whom to interview for certain positions start making those choices on criteria other than academic excellence.
 Students and faculty alike are no longer set up for success as open-minded scholars looking to contribute to excellence.
 Again, no individual is to blame here – this is what happens when the mission is muddled and governance wavers.

 Who We Are

-This initiative has evolved out of sam lessin’s campaign for the Harvard Board of Overseers in December of 2023.
+This initiative has evolved out of Sam Lessin’s campaign for the Harvard Board of Overseers in December of 2023.
 In the context of this campaign, it became clear that many Harvard alums were not being heard by University leadership and that there was more work to do beyond simply one write-in campaign for the Overseers board.
 For now, the 1636 Forum is being run by the folks who worked on Sam's campaign, but we hope to dramatically expand in the coming weeks and months.

 How to Get Involved